Overview of Washington Sports Promoter Bond Requirements

-The surety that has issued the bond must then evaluate the claim and determine the extent to which to compensate a claimant.
-If warranted, the amount of compensation may even be as high as the full penal sum of the bond.
+The surety that backs the bond must then extend compensation with its exact amount being determined by the losses suffered.
+Depending on the claim, compensation may even be as high as the full penal sum of the bond.

-To learn more about surety bonds and why they are required, see our ‘What is a surety bond' guide!
+Find out more about surety bonds, why you need one, and how they work from our ‘What is a surety bond' guide!

-What Is The Cost of The Arizona Sports Promoter Bond?
+What's The Cost of The Washington Sports Promoter Bond?

 - Personal and business financial statements